sassoftware/model-container-recipes/base-image-cli/python_base/README.md

 ```

 ## Scope
-The current release of Python3 base image installs Miniconda 3 with Python 3.6.7.
+The current release of Python3 base image installs Miniconda 3 with Python 3.7.3
 If a user's Python model has to use specific version of Python 3, please refer to
 Model Image Generation documentation to add extra dependencies in the requirements.json file under model content.

-The current release of Python2 base image installs Miniconda 2 with Python 2.7.

 ## License